lsst-sitcom/sitcomtn-037/index.rst

 Faro computes single valued (scalar) metrics and compares against an expected value or range (e.g. a sigma or mean).
 It was decided that there is not a use-case where we are unable represent a scalar field with respect to a third axis (e.g. time/elevation etc) as a single valued metric (e.g. a mean, or stddev).
 However, representing a field as a single metric can hide underlying systematics, such as having only one side of the field having an effect, which is not noticed when looking only at a single number representing the entire field.
-For this reason, and for the more general reason of needing the ability to dig into the data when a metric is not within the expected range, it is desired to have a framework to help analyze this. `FAFF-REQ-XYZZ`_ has been created to capture this functionality.
+For this reason, and for the more general reason of needing the ability to dig into the data when a metric is not within the expected range, it is required to have the ability to view and reproduce the data that went into calculating the faro metric.
+`FAFF-REQ-XYZZ`_ has been created to capture this functionality.

 When diagnosing the data, the plots and investigations can be time consuming to code up.
 Because in all FAFF related use-cases we are dealing with aggregated data, it would be useful to generate a generic application, most likely in Bokeh, that can present both sky and focal plane aggregated data as a function of a 3rd axis of interest.